mpfdavis/outputcache/README.md

 - Place outputcache as early in the request/response pipeline as possible; to minimise as much code as possible from executing, you should execute outputcache as the first middleware in your routing (after any cookie, body parsers have fired at the server level).
 - Increase your cache size; V8 only gets 1.72GB memory assigned to the process by default, ensure you set a sensible maxItems ceiling, or if you have memory available you could increase --max_old_space_size=MB.
 - Increase ttl of responses; if you can set a longer ttl, you should.
 In cases where some responses can be cached for a longer time than others, you should use cache-control headers to vary ttl for different responses and increase it where possible.
+- Cache 5xx (default) - errors are expensive, especially exceptions.
+Throwing the same errors for the same requests will severely impact performance - you should log them and outputcache can serve your error response from cache.

 Under a high ratio of cache hits to misses, you will see an inverse relationship between requests and latency

 ![requests](https://www.dropbox.com/s/of1d38r9l3yx4km/Screen%20Shot%202017-01-13%20at%2015.26.30.png?raw=1)
 ![latency](https://www.dropbox.com/s/prxts69zp1obcel/Screen%20Shot%202017-01-13%20at%2015.26.55.png?raw=1)

 ## Troubleshooting

 - You can only cache serializable data - if you override the set or get cacheProvider methods, you should avoid stringifying or parsing the cache item - outputcache does this internally already.
-- If you are get only x-output-cache : 'ms headers, you might be throwing an error in your cache provider or a custom get/set method - usually due to serialization.
-You can check this by listening for the 'cacheProviderError' event (above).
+- If you are only seeing x-output-cache : 'ms' headers in the response, you might be throwing an error in your cache provider or a custom get/set method - usually due to serialization.
+If there is an error with the cache provider e.g. your redis connection, outputcache will not bubble the error to the client using next(err) in order to remain transparent.
+This allows your original route to serve a 200 if Redis fails and silently log any cache errors by listening for the 'cacheProviderError' event (see events above).
 - If your application performs redirects in routes or middleware where outputcache is used, you should place outputcache before these.

 ## TODO:

-- Add load test data and benchmarks
+- Add load test data and benchmarks.
+- Method to support pure node server (without middleware)